Tips for Organizing a Linen Closet

-Welcome to Week 2 of the $100 Room Challenge, this week’s focus will be on storage baskets to organize the mess we call the dreaded Linen Closet.
+Welcome to Week 2 of the $100 Room Challenge, this week’s focus will be on storage baskets my favorite tips for Organizing a Linen Closet and all the mess.

 The Talk, about Decluttering:

-Decluttering is very near and dear to my heart.
+Decluttering is very important part of organizing a Linen closet.
 I say this, because my mother had a slight tendency to be a little bit of a hoarder.
 Not out of control like the ones you see on television shows, but she did hold on to a lot of things for sentimental purposes.
 I am pretty sure that this particular trait was genetically passed down to all of her kids.
 So, for me it has become a daily battle.
 To combat this issue I have read every possible decluttering & organizing book know to man.
 Here is what they taught me:

 - Do I need that?

 - What does this item mean to me?

 - Is it worth the space it takes up?

 - Will it be valuable at some point?

 These are all questions that swirl around in my head whenever I try to clean out or organize anything.
 Thank God for my dear sweet husband that does not have these tendencies at all.
 In fact, he is always saying “if you never had anything nice to begin with, there is nothing really worth keeping; you use it until it wears out and then you replace it.”
 Clearly he came from humble beginnings so his philosophy of purging was very different than mine, which was “keep it all until you are ready to part with it.”
 So, now you know my secret for staying organized and for the past 20 years it has worked like a charm.

 - CLEAN THE SLATE– The first step is to take everything out of the Linen Closet.
 This will allow you to sort the items currently located in there.
 Plus, we will be all ready to dress up those wire shelves next week too.